United States involvement in regime change in Latin America: Bolivia

-The US government supported the 1971 coup led by General Hugo Banzer that toppled President Juan José Torres of Bolivia.
-Torres had displeased Washington by convening an "Asamblea del Pueblo" (Assembly of the People), in which representatives of specific proletarian sectors of society were represented (miners, unionized teachers, students, peasants), and more generally by leading the country in what was perceived as a left wing direction.
+The U.S. government supported the 1971 coup led by General Hugo Banzer that toppled President Juan José Torres of Bolivia.
+Torres had displeased Washington by convening an "Asamblea del Pueblo" (People's Assembly), in which representatives of specific proletarian sectors of society were represented (miners, unionized teachers, students, peasants), and more generally by leading the country in what was perceived as a left wing direction.
 Banzer hatched a bloody military uprising starting on August 18, 1971, that succeeded in taking the reins of power by August 22, 1971.
-After Banzer took power, the US provided extensive military and other aid to the Banzer dictatorship.
-Torres, who had fled Bolivia, was kidnapped and assassinated in 1976 as part of Operation Condor, the US-supported campaign of political repression and state terrorism by South American right-wing dictators.
+After Banzer took power, the U.S. provided extensive military and other aid to the Banzer dictatorship.
+Torres, who had fled Bolivia, was kidnapped and assassinated in 1976 as part of Operation Condor, the U.S.-supported campaign of political repression and state terrorism by South American right-wing dictators.

+Brazil

+Brazil experienced several decades of authoritarian governments, especially after the U.S.-backed 1964 Brazilian coup d'état against social democrat João Goulart.
+Under then-President John F. Kennedy, the U.S. sought to "prevent Brazil from becoming another China or Cuba", a policy which was carried forward under Lyndon B. Johnson and which led to U.S. military support for the coup in April 1964.
+According to Vincent Bevins, the topping of João Goulart was one of the most significant victories for the U.S. during the Cold War, as the military dictatorship established in Brazil, the fifth most populous nation in the world, "played a crucial role in pushing the rest of South America into the pro-Washington, anticommunist group of nations."

 Chile

 After the democratic election of President Salvador Allende in 1970, an economic war ordered by President Richard Nixon, among other things, caused the 1973 Chilean coup d'état with the involvement of the CIA due to Allende's democratic socialist leanings.
-What followed was the decades-long US-backed military dictatorship of Augusto Pinochet.
-In 1988 a presidential referendum was held in order to confirm Pinochet's ruling for 8 more years.
+What followed was the 17 year-long U.S.-backed military dictatorship of Augusto Pinochet.
+In 1988, a presidential referendum was held in order to confirm Pinochet's ruling for 8 more years.
 The oppositional Concertation of Parties for Democracy endorsed the "No" option, winning the referendum and ending Pinochet's rule democratically.
-After that free elections were held in 1989 with Concertation winning again.
+After that, free elections were held in 1989 with Concertation winning again.

-A declassified report from the U.S. government "Annex-NSSM 97" details the plan developed in 1970 to overthrow President Allende were he to take office.
-The document explicitly states that the U.S. government's role should not be revealed and would primarily use Chilean institutions as a means of ousting the President.
+A declassified report from the U.S. government "Annex-NSSM 97" details the plan developed in 1970 to overthrow Allende were he to take office.
+The document explicitly states that the U.S. government's role should not be revealed and would primarily use Chilean institutions as a means of ousting the president.
 The Chilean military is highlighted as the best means to achieve this goal.
 The benefits of a coup initiated by the military are to reduce the threat of Marxism in Latin America and to disarm a potential threat to the United States.